-- i) RCVs must be constantly monitored for valve status (open, closed, or partial closed/open), upstream pressure, and downstream pressure. - ii) This special permit does not allow the use of ASVs. - f) Mainline Valve Closure: Closure of the appropriate valves following a pipeline leak or rupture must occur "as soon as practicable" and must not exceed 30 minutes from the "notification of potential rupture" as defined below:54
+- i) RCVs must be constantly monitored for valve status (open, closed, or partial closed/open), upstream pressure, and downstream pressure. - ii) This special permit does not allow the use of ASVs.

-52 Table 4 - Valves and Lateral Locations with Isolations Methods has a listing of all lateral valves.
-TGP must update Table 4 if a lateral or crossover valve was not identified or is added after the grant of the special permit and submit this update in accordance with Condition 15 - Annual Report.
+Table 4 - Valves and Lateral Locations with Isolations Methods has a listing of all lateral valves.
+SNG must update Table 4 - Valves and Lateral Locations with Isolations Methods if a lateral or crossover valve was not identified or is added after the grant of the special permit and submit this update in accordance with Condition 15 - Annual Report.

-53 Gas delivery or receipt pipelines must have a shutoff valve (gate or ball valve) either at the connection between the isolation valves for a special permit segment or at the delivery or receipt meter station.
+Gas delivery or receipt pipelines must have a shutoff valve (gate or ball valve) either at the connection between the isolation valves for a special permit segment or at the delivery or receipt meter station.
 Any gas delivery or receipt station over 5-miles in length that is connected between the isolation valves for a special permit segment must have a RCV or ASV within 5-miles of the pipeline tie-in.
 For gas delivery or receipt pipelines manual shutoff valves can be used for isolation but must be closed within 30-minutes of the pipeline leak or rupture confirmation.
 Check valves cannot be used for pipelines over 8-inch diameter.